blackducksoftware/ohloh_api/reference/enlistment.md

 ## Enlistment
 An Enlistment joins a [Project](/reference/project.md) to a source control [Repository](/reference/repository.md).

-Once added to the Ohloh database, a Repository is permanent.
+Once added to the Open Hub database, a Repository is permanent.
 However, Enlistments to that Repository may be added or removed at any time.
 Many Projects may share a single Repository.

 ### Properties